 Heredity in sexually-reproducing organisms

 In organisms that reproduce sexually, although the parent passes on its genes to its offspring, the offspring will be genetically distinct.
 Firstly, it is because only half of the genome will come from each parent.
 Secondly, during gametogenesis (the process of gamete formation), meiotic events, such as crossing over and independent assortment, occur and they promote genetic diversity among gametes.
-Thirdly, the genome of the offspring is comprised of the extranuclear genetic material from its mother.
-During fertilization, the union excludes the mitochondria from the sperm cell.
-Thus, the mitochondrial DNA will come from the mother.
+Thirdly, the genome of the offspring often includes extranuclear genetic material from its mother.
 In humans, mitochondrial inheritance refers to an inheritance pattern resulting from the expression of the inherited mitochondrial DNA from the mother.
-Many of the known cases of mitochondrial diseases are attributed to the faulty mitochondrial DNA inherited from the mother although there are also few instances of mitochondrial diseases caused by the inadvertent entry of a faulty mitochondrial DNA from the father.
-Both of these do not conform to Mendelian inheritance.

 GENETICS – CROSSWORD PUZZLE